mintproject/droughtIndices/README.md

 Command line implementations:

-`python WM_climate_indices.py dataset_type dataset_name dir_out index bounding_box distribution periodicity scales data_start_year data_end_year calibration_start_year calibration_end_year fig`

-where:
+`python WM_climate_indices.py config.json`

+The config.json file contains the following fields:
 * dataset_type: the type of NetCDF files.
 Valid entries are GLDAS, FLDAS or CHIRPS
 * dataset_name: Name of dataset file or parent folder
-* dir_out: The out directory to write the index files.
+* path: The out directory to write the index files.
 Index files are in NetCDF format, visualization in mp4.
 All years contained in a single file.
 Two folders will be created: figures (which contains each frame for the movie) and results, which will include both the netcdf and mp4 files.
 Each dataset is given a unique ID, which can be used to match data and visualization.
+* fig (bool): If True, will generate a movie.
-* Index: The index to be calculated.
+* name: The name of the index to be calculated.
+Valid entries include:
   * SPI: Standardized Precipitation Index, utilizing both gamma and Pearson Type III distributions
   * PET: Potential Evapotranspiration, utilizing Thornthwaite equations
   * SPEI: Standardized Precipitation Evapotranspiration Index, utilizing both gamma and Pearson Type III distributions.
-* bounding_box: List of [min_lon,max_lon,min_lat,max_lat]
 * distribution: Either 'gamma' or 'pearson'
 * periodicity: 'monthly'.
 Daily calculations are not supported in the current version
 * scales: Either '6' or '12' month